 1 Note: Public comments have suggested using the term "unsheltered" instead.
+For this draft document, "homeless" was used for consistency with the County's terminology but new phrasing will be considered for future versions.

-For this draft document, c) Develop a campaign to solicit private investments in the Affordable Housing Fund.
+c) Develop a campaign to solicit private investments in the Affordable Housing Fund.
 Consider creating a tax-deductible entity such as a 501 c)3) organization or Housing Trust Fund to raise additional private contributions from residents, businesses and foundations targeted to affordable housing.